 According to Olivia Palermo, beauty icon and owner of famously perfect hair, there are a few steps you can follow if you want to prevent weight gain—or even slim down—over the holiday period.
 The best bit?
 Each piece of advice is totally do-able.
 You won't find any impractical tips from Palermo below.
 (Because guidance like, "substitute coffee for a brew made from mythical herbs picked at sunrise" or "cut out whipped cream and cheese" ain't gonna cut it for us this December.)

 Keen to discover OP's holiday season diet tips?
 Keep reading.

-If you have trouble steering clear of cheese plates/are human or can't help but pick at food as you prepare it, Palermo wisely advises eating a salad or drinking a low-carb protein shake before you party. "[These] would tend to fill you up sooner and also [give you] some food to absorb the alcohol, as opposed to drinking on an empty stomach," she says.
-The Beauty Chef's Body Inner Beauty Powder ($70) is a quick fix and delivers both vegan-friendly protein, plus alkalising greens and matcha for a bonus superfood hit.
+If you have trouble steering clear of cheese plates/are human or can't help but pick at food as you prepare it, Palermo wisely advises that you should eat a salad or drinking a low-carb protein shake before you party. "[These] would tend to fill you up sooner and also [give you] some food to absorb the alcohol, as opposed to drinking on an empty stomach," she says.
+The Beauty Chef's Body Inner Beauty Powder ($70) is a quick fix and delivers vegan-friendly protein, plus alkalising greens and matcha give off a bonus superfood hit.

 It's easy to let your regular fitness routine slide during the festive season.
 Who wants to hit the gym when you could be sipping on frosé (or those aforementioned red wines) instead?
-Plus, party hangovers don't exactly create ideal conditions for a workout.
+Plus, party hangovers don't exactly leave you in ideal condition for a workout.
 Instead of ditching your exercise routine completely, Palermo says racking up a few laps around the block can help keep you on track: "Daily walking will bring a great deal of oxygen into your tissues and help circulate your vitamins minerals and hormones to all your organs."